devhawk/blog-posts/Posts/20070416-1038-morning-coffee-64/json-content.md

     colon.
 We also checked out the dinosaur exibit (Patrick’s favorite
     part: petrified dino poop), Kids Works and the Peter and the Wolf laser show.
 It was awesome.
--   This week’s Big News^tm^ is the rebranding of WPF/E as [Silverlight](http://www.microsoft.com/silverlight).
+-   This week’s Big News^TM^ is the rebranding of WPF/E as [Silverlight](http://www.microsoft.com/silverlight).
 Tim Sneath has the [rundown](http://blogs.msdn.com/tims/archive/2007/04/15/introducing-microsoft-silverlight.aspx),